 Connie’s interest in education has taken her from public school to preschool to Portsmouth Christian Academy.
 Since coming on staff at the academy she has spent several years teaching, several years as principal, two years as headmaster, and has now assumed responsibilities again as the principal of the lower school.
 Connie has earned a Master’s Degree from Cambridge College and her Doctorate from Nova University.

 Connie and Ken have three boys.
 Derek was born in 1978 and is married to Julie.
-They have one daughter and have made their home in Taiwan where Derek teaches English as a second language.
+They have one daughter and now make their home in Exeter, NH.
+He works for immigration services as a senior quality control manager.
 Ryan was born in 1980.
 He is living in New York City where he works as a psychiatrist at Columbia New York Presbyterian Hospital.
 Wesley was born in 1983.
 He is living in Grand Forks, North Dakota where he works as a voice professor at the University of North Dakota.

 The son of missionaries, he grew up in an atmosphere of ministry.
 However, it was not until after he had taught 5 years at a Christian high school and been in youth ministry for another 6 years that he distinctly felt the call of God to full-time pastoral ministry.
-Thus, in 2007 his family moved to Minneapolis, Minnesota to attend Bethlehem Seminary and work in the Family Discipleship Department at Bethlehem Baptist, where the Lord fostered his vision for God-centered, mission-minded, Bible-saturated, family-focused student ministry.
+Thus, in 2007 his family moved to Minneapolis, Minnesota to attend Bethlehem Seminary and work in the Family Discipleship Department at Bethlehem Baptist Church, where the Lord fostered his vision to spread a passion for the supremacy of God in all things for the joy of all peoples in Christ Jesus.

 Grant met his wife, Jennifer, at Wheaton College and they were married in 1996.
 They have three children.
-Family pasttimes include reading together, watching movies, going for walks and hikes, camping and cheering for the Indianapolis Colts.
+Family pastimes include reading, watching movies, going for walks, camping, skiing, going to the beach, and enjoying almost everything that New England has to offer (if only they would switch their loyalty form the Indianapolis Colts).